cwerner/fastclass/README.md

 ```
 Usage: fcc [OPTIONS] INFOLDER [OUTFOLDER]

-  FastClass fc_clean
+  FastClass fcc

 Options:
   --nocopy TEXT  disable filecopy for cleaned image set  [default: False]
   -h, --help     Show this message and exit.

-  ::: FastClass fc_clean ::: ...a fast way to cleanup/ sort your images when
+  ::: FastClass fcc ::: ...a fast way to cleanup/ sort your images when
   building a dataset for deep learning.

   Note: In the application use the following keys: <1>, <2>, ... <9> for